Last updated: May 31st, 2023

 Camping is a classic family activity.
 And winter camping doesn’t have to be limited to hardcore backpackers and mountain climbers.

-A family with children can also enjoy the winter scenery together, so long as they have the right tent.
+Families with children can also enjoy the winter scenery together, so long as they have the right 4-season tents.

-The Campros 6 Person Tent is a spacious, single-walled, 4-season tent with 77 sq ft of floor space that’s big enough for the whole family.
+The Campros 6-Person Tent is a spacious, single-walled, 4-season tent with 77 sq ft of floor space big enough for the whole family.

 This single-wall tent uses a coated polyester outer to make it completely waterproof.
 A separate rainfly further protects you and your family from the elements.